 On Monday, April 6 at 1:00 PM PDT / 4:00 PM EDT, I'll be doing a cool live stream right here on Curtain Up with Rob Rokicki, Lynn Portas & Lily Bowen.
 A one-hour live entertainment show for our aging loved ones nationwide.
 It's a collaboration with Seniorly, to bring daily entertainment to seniors across the country who are isolated due to the #COVID-19 pandemic.

-Manchester’s career is remarkable not only for its longevity and accomplishments, but for its versatility.
+Melissa Manchester’s career is remarkable not only for its longevity and accomplishments, but for its versatility.
 Following her stint as a founding member of Bette Midler’s Harlettes, Manchester’s tremendously successful solo career brought her critical and commercial acclaim.
-She has recorded twenty albums across her career, releasing her most recent album, You Gotta Love the Life, earlier this year.
+Melisssa has recorded twentyone albums across her career, releasing her most recent album, The Fellas, on September 8th 2017.

 In 1989, Melissa recorded an album called Tribute which was her homage to several of the iconic women singers who sparked a great light in her young soul.
 Ella, Judy, Edith, Rosie, Dionne and a few others shared that sacred space with her and shined their light on the path to come.
 Melissa always wanted to complete that idea with a follow-up album called The Fellas, paying tribute to some of the equally great male singers – Frank, Tony, Nat, Johnny and several others.